 Glenkirk observes twelve (12) paid holidays each year (see below).
-When established holidays create a burden on the staff, it will be replaced by a Floating Holiday for that year only.
+When established holidays fall on a Sunday or create a burden on the staff, it will be replaced by a Floating Holiday for that year only.

 New Years' Day

 President's Day

 Memorial Day

 Labor Day

 Day After Thanksgiving

 Christmas Day

 Martin Luther King, Jr.

-Good Friday (Floating)
+Good Friday

 Independence Day

 Thanksgiving Day

-Christmas Eve (Floating)
+Christmas Eve

-Employee Birthday (Floating)
+Employee Birthday

 Due to business reasons, the above holidays might not be observed on the actual day.
 Holidays falling on a Saturday will be backed up to Friday and holidays falling on a Sunday will be pushed to Monday.
-A schedule of church holidays will be distributed prior to the beginning of each calendar year.
+A schedule of church holidays will be published on the church database calendar.

 Work on a holiday shall be at the regular rate (or overtime rate if applicable) for hours worked, plus holiday pay at the regular rate equal to the scheduled workday.
-For exempt and non-exempt regular full-time employees, if the holid ay falls on a regularly scheduled day off, the employee may take a day off in lieu of the holiday during the same pay period.
+For exempt and non-exempt regular full-time employees, if the holiday falls on a regularly scheduled day off, the employee may take a day off in lieu of the holiday during the same pay period.